Police look for shopper accused of slapping worker over mask

 PARKER, Colo.
 (AP) - Police near Denver are looking for a woman who is accused of slapping a worker while shopping at a supermarket after they said the shopper refused several times to wear a mask.

-Police in Parker, about 20 miles (32 kilometers) southeast of Denver, said the shopper fled the King Soopers store after the alleged assault on Wednesday but released surveillance video in hopes of identifying her.
+Police in Parker, about 20 miles (32 kilometers) southeast of Denver, said the shopper fled the King Soopers store after the alleged assault on Feb.
+3 but released surveillance video on Wednesday in hopes of identifying her.

 The video shows the unmasked woman turning to talk to someone out of the camera’s view as she shops and then pushing a cart down an aisle.